nuxt/docs/en/api/internals-nuxt.md

 - Source: **[core/nuxt.js](https://github.com/nuxt/nuxt.js/blob/dev/packages/core/src/nuxt.js)**

 This is the core container which allows all modules and classes communicate with each other.
-All modules has access to Nuxt instance using `this.nuxt`.
+All modules have access to Nuxt instance using `this.nuxt`.

 ## Hooks